kaplan2539/kaplan2539.github.io/en_US/blog/20180115-run-docker-container-with-current-uid.md

 ```
 Et voilà!
 It works.

-I admit, on first sight my example appears pointless: we are first changing to
-a less priviledged user to run our cotainer only to acquire super-user rights
+I admit, on first sight my example appears pointless: we are first changing to a less privileged user to run our container only to acquire super-user rights later on.
-later on.
-However, in more advanced examples, e.g. building Debian packages for
-a different architecture in a Docker container this can be really useful.
+However, in more advanced examples, e.g. building Debian packages for a different architecture in a Docker container this can be really useful.